blhwong/go_gg/README.md

 - Player A is projected for 100th place
 - Player B is projected for 1st place

-If Player A beats Player B, then that's a huge upset because Player B was expected to win the entire tournament.
+If Player A beats Player B, then that's a huge upset because Player B was projected to win the entire tournament.

 The lower the projected placement (seed) in which a player beats another with a higher seed, the larger the upset factor.